 - Your Twitter username.

-- an @mention is used when a person is having a conversation with another twitterer.
+- an @reply is used when a person is having a conversation with another twitterer.
+An @reply starts with the @username of the person who the tweet is directed at.

-- You’ll only see @ mentions if you follow both twitterers or you are looking at another person’s tweet timeline.
+- You’ll only see @replies between two people if you follow both twitterers or you are looking at another person’s tweet timeline.

 DM (also known as Direct Message)